tejas-ashri/SSC-Council-Template/Readme.md

-# How to Launch the SSC Council Website
+# How to self host this repo

 This guide will help you start the Social Service Council website application.